GraceEmah17/Console-Finances/README.md

 # Console-Finances

+Table of Contents
+Intro on Challenge
+Link to repo
+Link to URL
+Screenshot of console

 This challenge was for us to demonstrate our abilities using Javascript to find the the following Variables for Console Finances

 variables: